Ji Sung: 2015–present: Career resurgence

 In 2015, he reunited with Secret Love co-star Hwang Jung-eum in Kill Me, Heal Me, in which he played a chaebol millionaire with dissociative identity disorder formerly known as Multiple Personality Disorder from DSMIV-TR who has seven different identities.
-The series was a hit and developed a cult following, winning Ji Sung the "Daesang (Grand Prize)" at the MBC Drama Awards.
+The series was a hit and developed a cult following, winning Ji the "Daesang (Grand Prize)" at the MBC Drama Awards.

 However, Ji's next work Entertainer, where he played a cunning and self-centered manager of an entertainment company, failed to be successful.
 Ji bounced back in 2017 with legal thriller Innocent Defendant, which was a hit and topped viewership ratings.
 Ji earned acclaim for playing the diverse emotions of the character, an amnesic prosecutor who finds himself on a death row.
 He received the Grand Prize award at the SBS Drama Awards.

 In 2018, Ji starred in the fantasy romance comedy drama Familiar Wife.
 The same year he starred in the period comedy film Feng Shui.

 In 2019, Ji starred television series Doctor John.
 It is his first medical drama in 11 years.

 In 2020, Ji appeared in tvN's travel show RUN alongside Kang Ki-young, Lee Tae-sun and Hwang Hee.

-In 2021, Ji Sung starred in the mystery legal drama The Devil Judge with his previous co-star Kim Min-jung who he worked together 13 years ago in the drama New Heart.
-In August 2021, Namoo Actors' contract expired and Ji Sung decided not to renew it.
+In 2021, Ji starred in the mystery legal drama The Devil Judge with his previous co-star Kim Min-jung who he worked together 13 years ago in the drama New Heart.
+In August 2021, Namoo Actors' contract expired and Ji decided not to renew it.

-In January 2022, Ji-sung signed an exclusive contract with Surpass Entertainment.
+In January 2022, Ji signed an exclusive contract with Surpass Entertainment.
 He starred in a mystery drama called Adamas, which aired from 27 July to 15 September 2022.
-Ji Sung played the roles of the twin brothers who pair up to uncover the mystery of a murder that occurred 22 years ago.
+Ji played the roles of the twin brothers who pair up to uncover the mystery of a murder that occurred 22 years ago.